Jonathan Cecil

-Jonathan Hugh Gascoyne-Cecil (22 February 1939 – 22 September 2011), known as Jonathan Cecil, was an English theatre, film, and television actor.
+Jonathan Hugh Gascoyne-Cecil (22 February 1939 – 22 September 2011), known as Jonathan Cecil, was an English actor.

 Early life

-Cecil was born in London, England, the son of Lord David Cecil and the grandson of the 4th Marquess of Salisbury.
+Cecil was born on 22 February 1939, in Westminster, the son of Lord David Cecil and the grandson of the 4th Marquess of Salisbury.
 His other grandfather was the literary critic Sir Desmond MacCarthy.
-He was the great-grandson of the Conservative Prime Minister, The 3rd Marquess of Salisbury.
+He was the great-grandson of the Conservative Prime Minister, the 3rd Marquess of Salisbury.

-Brought up in Oxford, where his father was Goldsmith Professor of English, he was educated at Eton, where he played small parts in school plays and at New College, Oxford, where he read modern languages, specialising in French and continued with amateur dramatics.
+Brought up in Oxford, where his father was Goldsmith Professor of English, Cecil was educated at Eton, where he played small parts in school plays, and at New College, Oxford, where he read modern languages, specialising in French, and continued with amateur acting in the Oxford University Dramatic Society.